mgrewe/ovmf/INSTALLATION.md

 ## Other parameters

 Other parameters of webcams include automatic white balance, backlight compensation, etc.

-You can get a full list of the parameters using
+You can get a full list of the parameters in Window's configuration dialog or in Linux using

     v4l2-ctl -d /dev/video0 --all